 Finally, we apply our decomposition of random projections to several shift-invariant kernels of interest in machine learning, including Matérn kernels, exponential power kernels and generalized Cauchy kernels.
-We also use our decomposition to generalize Matérn kernels and create new multivariate isotropic kernels for which the random Fourier features methodology is readily applicable.
-Examples of newly introduced kernels include the Beta, Kummer and Tricomi kernels (Table 1).
+Our mixture representation of random projections makes it straightforward to generalize and create new multivariate isotropic kernels for which the random Fourier features methodology is readily applicable.
+Examples of newly introduced kernels include the generalized Matérn, Beta, Kummer and Tricomi kernels (Table 1).
 The availability of new kernel functions with additional parameters is of great practical interest, especially in the situation when classical parametric kernels are too rigid to properly capture the information available in the data.
 We implement and illustrate these kernels along with their random Fourier features approximations.
 Our numerical experiments confirm the exactness of our theoretical results.